-We need our furnaces to survive Toronto’s deadly cold, but that heat comes at a price: dry winter air.
+We need our Scarborough furnaces to survive Canada’s deadly cold, but that heat comes at a price: dry indoor air.

-Most people notice their skin, hands and scalp getting dry in the winter.
+Most people notice they get dry, itchy skin in the winter.
 For some, sore throats and “perpetual colds” are an issue.
 Dry winter air can aggravate asthma, dust allergies, and even cause nosebleeds for some people.

-It can be tempting to buy a small tabletop or freestanding humidifier.
+Properly humidified air can help alleviate some of these dry air symptoms.
+It can be tempting to buy a small tabletop or portable humidifier.
 But the only way to really solve the problem is to get a furnace humidifier installed.
-It’s the only way to truly change the humidity level of your entire home at once.
+A whole house humidifier installed in your HVAC system is the only way to truly change the humidity level of your entire home at once.

-Best of all, there’s no tank to fill.
-Furnace humidifiers connect right to your water supply.
-So there’s no struggling with the weight of a larger tank, or the constant refilling needed with a smaller one.
+With whole house humidifiers, there’s no tank to fill.
+Furnace humidifiers connect right to your water supply line, so there’s no struggling with the weight of a larger tank, or the constant refilling that’s needed with a smaller one.

 How Do Furnace Humidifiers Work?

-There are 3 main types of furnace humidifier:
+There are 3 main types of furnace humidifiers:

-- Steam humidifers produce either a warm or cool mist, and therefore produce the most moisture.
-They’re also easier to maintain, but they do require a small amount of electricity.
+- Steam humidifiers produce either a warm or cool mist, and therefore produce the most moisture.
+A steam humidifier heats water using electricity to create steam, and they’re quite easy to maintain.
 There is almost no risk of mold.

-- Flow through humidifiers expose the warm air from your furnace to a constant trickle of water.
+- Flow through humidifiers expose the hot air from your furnace to a constant trickle of water.
 The water naturally evaporates into the air leaving your furnace.
-While there is a filter pad that needs to be changed periodically, they are low maintenance overall.
+While there is a humidifier filter pad that needs to be changed periodically, flow through units are low maintenance overall.
 Again, these have almost no risk of mold.